 My work has appeared in various international peer-reviewed journals in economics, social sciences, and Korean and Asia studies (see the list below).
 I have also completed a number of research projects supported by the European Commision, the German Research Foundation (DFG), and the Academy of Korean Studies .

 Prior to my current post, I was Aigner-Rollett guest professor of gender studies at Karl-Franzens University of Graz in Austria (2020-2021), junior professor (assistant professor) of economics at Philipps-University of Marburg in Germany (2013-2019), senior researcher at the German Institute for Economic Research (DIW-Berlin) (2012-2013), and doctoral and post-doctoral researcher in economics at Georg-August University of Goettingen (2008-2012).

-I received my doctorate in Economics from Georg-August of University Goettingen in Germany and master in Public Affairs from Columbia University in New York in the U.S. Prior to my post at Philipps-University of Marburg, I was a post-doctoral researcher at the German Institute for Economic Research (DIW-Berlin) and Georg-August University of Goettingen.
+I received my doctorate in Economics from Georg-August University of Goettingen in Germany and master's degree in Public Affairs from Columbia University in New York in the U.S.

 Peer-reviewed Journal Articles